-CEOs run organizations, set strategic directions and provide leadership to their employees as they work to fulfill their missions.
-CIOs run IT divisions, set business technology strategic directions and provide leadership to their IT staffs as they work to fulfill their business technology goals and objectives.
+When it comes to CIO vs CEO, the similarities in these roles are striking.
+CEOs run organizations, set strategic directions, and provide leadership to employees as they work to fulfill their missions.
+CIOs run IT divisions, set business technology strategic directions, and provide leadership to IT staff as they work to fulfill their business technology goals and objectives.

 1. Help the company reach a specific revenue goal

 2. Complete a major enterprise project

 3. Support customer acquisition and retention

 These responses demonstrate some business sensitivity on the part of CIOs to the kinds of initiatives and activities CEOs think about most.
 However, displaying that type of sensitivity and doing something about it are, alas, two very different things.

 Now juxtapose the above responses with the answers from a group of CIOs who received awards for their achievements and were asked what their leading priorities were.
 The top five responses were: